cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_2_design.md

 #### Design

 Once a secret has been updated in Conjur, this will trigger an update in K8s Secrets values.
-For Milestone 2, the Secrets Provider deployment will need to be a Pod that does not terminate (instead of a Job).
+For Milestone 2, we are building ontop of Milestone 1, **not** in-place of.
+The Secrets Provider deployment will need to be a Pod that does not terminate (instead of a Job).
 Every change in Conjur secret, will trigger an event to update the K8s Secret.

+Note that we are not introducing a breaking change between Milestones.
+If a customer does not want to upgrade to Milestone 2, they are not required to.
+If they do, the image they will use will be the same one used in Milestone 1.

 |      | Trigger for Secret Rotation                                  | Elaboration                                                  | Pros                                                         | Cons                                                         |
 | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |